open-toolchain/tekton-catalog/kubernetes-service/README.md

 * **ibmcloud-api**: the ibmcloud api (default to `https://cloud.ibm.com`)
 * **continuous-delivery-context-secret**: Name of the secret containing the continuous delivery pipeline context secrets.
 Note: the `secure-properties` secret is injected in the Tekton Pipeline environment by Continuous Delivery Tekton Pipeline support.
 See [Tekton Pipelines environment and resources](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton_environment#tekton_envprop) (default to `secure-properties`)
 * **kubernetes-service-apikey-secret-key**: field in the secret that contains the api key used to login to ibmcloud kubernetes service (default to `apikey`)
-* **resource-group**: target resource group (name or id) for the ibmcloud login operation
+* **resource-group**: target resource group (name or id) for the ibmcloud login operation (default to empty string)
-* **cluster-region**: (optional) the ibmcloud region hosting the cluster (if none is found it will default to the toolchain region)
+* **cluster-region**: the ibmcloud region hosting the cluster (if none is found it will default to the toolchain region) (default to empty string)
-* **cluster-name**: name of the cluster - required if no cluster pipeline resource provided to this task
+* **cluster-name**: name of the cluster - required if no cluster pipeline resource provided to this task (default to empty string)
 * **kube-api-server-accessible**: indicates if the kubeAPIServer is exposed which is not the case for IBM Cloud Public Shared Workers (Calico network policy).
 If 'true', the task is trying to update the Cluster Pipeline Resources definition with the appropriate informations; When 'false', the fallback mechanism (copy file(s)) is used. (default to `false`)
 * **cluster-pipeline-resources-directory-fallback**: directory in the workspace that will be used as a fallback mechanism to store the kubeconfig file (default to `.tekton-cluster-pipeline-resources`)
-* **cluster-and-worker-nodes-json-export**: directory in the workspace that will be used to store the cluster and worker nodes export json files
+* **cluster-and-worker-nodes-json-export**: directory in the workspace that will be used to store the cluster and worker nodes export json files (default to empty string)
 * **setup-step-image**: image to use for the setup step (default to `icr.io/continuous-delivery/pipeline/pipeline-base-ubi:3.79`)
 * **pipeline-debug**: Pipeline debug mode.
 Value can be 0 or 1. (default to `0`)